 Continuation of intermediate level of reading and writing: Academic vocabulary and critical thinking skills using intermediate-level ESL reading materials; expanding paragraphs into simple narratives and essays.
 Not open for credit to students who have completed or are currently enrolled in ESL 222B.
+4930.87

-ESOL 253A, Reading and Writing 3
+ESOL 253, Reading and Writing 3

-Prerequisites: ESL 222B, ESOL 252B, or placement by multiple measures assessment process.
+Prerequisite: ESOL 252A, ESOL 252B, ESOL 512, or placement by multiple measures assessment process.

-High intermediate level of reading and writing: Critical readings of essays, short academic texts, short stories, and/or a novel; writing welldeveloped essays and compositions.
-Not open for credit to students who have completed or are currently enrolled in ESL 223A.
+High Intermediate level of reading and writing: Critical readings of essays, short academic texts, short stories, and/or a book-length text.
+Writing well-developed essays and compositions.
+Not open for credit to students who have completed or are currently enrolled in ESOL 253A or ESOL 253B.
 4930.87